 You might need to create a few chicken drawings before being able to reproduce this cute cartoon character, but the reward will be huge!
 Indeed, you might feel inspired and confident once you are able to master this fun drawing tutorial.

 Don't worry!
 Just like any drawing lesson, you might need a few attempts before you can reach your goal.
 It's perfectly normal.
 Just enjoy the ride and have fun!
+You can start with the video lesson below and then proceed with the written version once you are familiar with the character.

 First, we need to sketch the character using a simple pencil and a piece of paper.
 Just draw the eye, the beak and the body to get started.
 You can also draw a small portion of the left wing.